Uniform Reliability of Self-Join-Free Conjunctive Queries: Abstract

 \section{Abstract}

 The \emph{reliability} of a Boolean Conjunctive Query (CQ) over a tuple-independent probabilistic database is the probability that the CQ is satisfied when the tuples of the database are sampled one by one, independently, with their associated probability.
-For queries without self-joins (repeated relation symbols), the data complexity of this problem is fully characterized in a known dichotomy: reliability can be computed in polynomial time for \emph{hierarchical} queries, and is \#P-hard for non-hierarchical queries.
-Hierarchical queries also characterize the tractability of queries for other tasks: having read-once lineage formulas, supporting insertion/deletion updates to the database in constant time, and having a tractable computation of tuples' Shapley and Banzhaf values.
+For queries without self-joins (repeated relation symbols), the data complexity of this problem is fully characterized by a known dichotomy: reliability can be computed in polynomial time for \emph{hierarchical} queries, and is \#P-hard for non-hierarchical queries.

-In this work, we investigate a fundamental counting problem for CQs without self-joins: how many sets of facts from the input database satisfy the query?
-This is a simpler, \emph{uniform} variant of the query reliability problem, where the probability of every tuple is required to be~$1/2$.
-Of course, for hierarchical queries, uniform reliability is in polynomial time, like the reliability problem.
-However, it is an open question whether being hierarchical is necessary for the uniform reliability problem to be in polynomial time.
-In fact, the complexity of the problem has been unknown even for the simplest non-hierarchical CQs without self-joins.
+Inspired by this dichotomy, we investigate a fundamental counting problem for CQs without self-joins: how many sets of facts from the input database satisfy the query?
+This is equivalent to the \emph{uniform} case of the query reliability problem, where the probability of every tuple is required to be~$\frac 12$.
+Of course, for hierarchical queries, uniform reliability is solvable in polynomial time, like the reliability problem.
+We show that being hierarchical is also necessary for this tractability (under conventional complexity assumptions).
+In fact, we establish a generalization of the dichotomy that covers every restricted case of reliability in which the probabilities of tuples are determined by their relation.

-We solve this open question by showing that uniform reliability is \#P-complete for every non-hierarchical CQ without self-joins.
-Hence, we establish that being hierarchical also characterizes the tractability of unweighted counting of the satisfying tuple subsets.
-We also consider the generalization to query reliability where all tuples \emph{of the same relation} have the same probability, and give preliminary results on the complexity of this problem.